douglasrizzo/catsim/docs/_sources/introduction.rst.txt

 Computerized adaptive tests
 ===========================

-Unlike linear tests, in which items are sequentially presented to examinees and their proficiency estimated at the end of the test, in a computerized adaptive test (CAT), an examinees' proficiency is calculated after the response of each item.
+Unlike linear tests, in which items are sequentially presented to examinees and their proficiency estimated at the end of the test, in a computerized adaptive test (CAT), an examinees' proficiency is updated after the response of each item.
 The updated knowledge of an examinee's proficiency at each step of the test allows for the selection of more informative items *during* the test itself, which in turn reduce the standard error of estimation of their proficiency at a faster rate.
 This behavior

 The CAT Lifecycle
 -----------------